xiuquan0418/BioinfoSummerSessions/precourse.md

 ### 2. Create a conda environment from file

-To download the `environment_scRNAseq2021.yml` file using the command on Terminal:
+To download the `environment_scRNAseq.yml` file using the command on Terminal:

 ```
-curl -o environment_scRNAseq2021.yml https://raw.githubusercontent.com/xiuquan0418/BioinfoSummerSessions/main/environment_scRNAseq2021.yml
+curl -o environment_scRNAseq2021.yml https://raw.githubusercontent.com/xiuquan0418/BioinfoSummerSessions/main/environment_scRNAseq.yml
 ```

-After this, you should have a file named `environment_scRNAseq2021.yml` in your directory (it does not matter where).
+After this, you should have a file named `environment_scRNAseq.yml` in your directory (it does not matter where).
 Next, type:

 ```
-mamba env create -n scRNAseq2021 -f environment_scRNAseq2021.yml
+mamba env create -n scRNAseq -f environment_scRNAseq.yml
 ```

 Several messages will show up on your screen and will tell you about the installation process.
 This may take a few minutes depending on how many packages are to be installed.